jax-ml/jax/docs/501/export.md

 ## Compatibility guarantees

-When you use the {class}`jax.export` module, you get the following export compatibility guarantees:
+When you use the {mod}`jax.export` module, you get the following export compatibility guarantees:
 A JAX exported and serialized artifact supports `.deserialize` and `.call` (i.e. compilation and execution) by a compiler and JAX runtime system that are: